-- The storage area must be dry. - The tool must be removed. - The lower end of the piston, tool and tool bushings must be well protected with grease. - Connections must be sealed with clean plugs to prevent oil leakage and dirt from getting into couplings. - The product must be stored in the vertical position.
-Use a proper stand for storage purposes.

-■ Make sure the product can not fall.
+- 1. The storage area must be dry. - 2.
+The tool must be removed in hydraulic hammers. - 3.
+The lower end of the piston, tool and tool bushings must be well protected with grease in all hydraulic hammers. - 4.
+Connections must be sealed with clean plugs to prevent oil leakage and dirt from getting into couplings. - 5.
+The product must be stored in the vertical position. - 6.
+Make sure the product can not fall.

-LUDDICATION LUBRICATION
+LUBRICATION LUDNICATION